hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

   - jackets
 layout: post
 ---
-In this blog post, I have selected the [best down jackets](#down-jacket-features-table) of 2017 - 2018 which I would consider buying if I were to get a new one for my next backpacking or winter adventure.
+In this blog post, I have selected the [best down jackets](#down-jacket-features-table) of 2017 - 2018 which I would consider buying if I were to get a new one for my next [backpacking or winter adventure](http://www.hikeventures.com/destinations/).

 A down jacket is an essential piece of clothes when planning an overnight trip outdoors or during winter time.
 A down jacket keeps you much warmer compared to a fleece jacket.

-Further, down jackets are designed for different activities or environments e.g. urban or outdoor adventures.
+Further, down jackets are designed for different activities or environments, e.g., urban or outdoor adventures.

 Usually, I wear a [fleece jacket](http://www.hikeventures.com/best-fleece-jackets/) as a mid-layer when I go hiking.
 When it get’s windy I pull on a [wind jacket](http://www.hikeventures.com/best-windjackets/).
-If I sit around in my camp I switch my fleece to a down jacket.
+If I sit around in my camp, I switch my fleece to a down jacket.

 Moreover, I rather carry a [synthetic insulated jacket](http://www.hikeventures.com/best-synthetic-insulated-jackets/) with me than a down jacket if I am planning to go hiking in damp or humid conditions as down may not insulate very well once it get’s wet.